UdelaRInterior/ansible-role-proxmox-create-kvm/README.md

 # FALSE: linked clone  -  TRUE: full clone ## See https://github.com/UdelaRInterior/ansible-role-proxmox-create-kvm/issues/2
 pve_kvm_clone_full: true

+# ID of VM to be cloned
+# pve_kvm_clone_vmid: 100

+# VMID for the clone.
+If newid is not set, the next available VMID will be fetched from ProxmoxAPI.
+# pve_kvm_clone_newid: 400

 # Name of VM to be cloned.
+If vmid is set with the pve_kvm_clone_vmid variable hereafter, which takes precedence over
-If vmid is setted, pve_kvm_clone_vm can take arbitrary value but required for initiating the clone.
+# the hostname, pve_kvm_clone_vm can take arbitrary value but it is required for initiating the clone.
 pve_kvm_clone_vm: DebianBusterTemplate

 # The name of the snapshot to clone (Don't use/define it at the same time as pve_kvm_clone_vm)